lowdanie/lowdanie.github.io/_posts/2024-01-03-fully-homomorphic-encryption.md

 In this post we will explore a popular FHE encryption scheme called [TFHE](https://eprint.iacr.org/2018/421.pdf) and implement it from scratch in Python.
-The git repo accompanying this post can be found here:
+All of the code in this post together with tests can be found here:
 [https://github.com/lowdanie/tfhe](https://github.com/lowdanie/tfhe)

 The standard cryptography exposition disclaimer applies.
 Namely, that it